burak-kara/github-actions/readme.md

 # Actions and Workflows

 This repository contains a collection of actions and workflows that can be used in your GitHub Actions and Workflows.
-It tests, builds and create pull request the project while notifying your Slack channel after each action (e.g., test, build, create PR) with its status (e.g., success, fail).
+It tests, builds and creates a pull request while notifying your Slack channel after each action (e.g., test, build, create PR) with its status (e.g., success, fail).

 It also contains set of actions from the [GitHub Actions Marketplace](https://github.com/marketplace?type=actions).